-- 3.3.43 High Wiend is a single lane road forming part of the one-way traffic gyratory in the town centre and runs from Boroughgate to Doomgate and Chapel St. - 3.3.44 The road is narrow at the junction with Boroughgate and the buildings here are large in height and scale creating a tight knit enclosed space.
+- 4.4.28 High Wiend is a single lane road forming part of the one-way traffic gyratory in the town centre and runs from Boroughgate to Doomgate and Chapel St. - 4.4.29 The road is narrow at the junction with Boroughgate and the buildings here are large in height and scale creating a tight knit enclosed space.
 The road widens as it reaches Doomgate and the buildings are smaller in height.
 The open feeling of the west end of the street is emphasised by the lack of buildings on the south side of the road although the stone boundary wall around the grounds of Red House Cottage continues the street frontage to an extent.
 The street frontage is broken by access points to rear yards of properties.

-The road has minimal street furniture with some road signs at the junctions, few modern streetlamps and minimal signage on commercial properties (shops, public house, hair & beauty salon). - 3.3.45 One building is of 17th century origin but the remaining buildings are a mixture of 18th and 19th century origin.
-They are constructed of a mixture of sandstone, roughcast and pebble dash render with a mixture of timber casement and various pane sliding sash windows.
-The construction materials of the buildings indicate a building hierarchy with higher quality materials being used in the larger commercial buildings to the Boroughgate end of the street and lower quality materials used for residential properties towards Chapel St. - 3.3.46 There are seven grade II listed buildings on the street including No.1 High Wiend which is in need of structural repairs.
+4.4.30 The road has minimal street furniture with some road signs at the junctions, few modern streetlamps and minimal signage on commercial properties (shops, public house, hair & beauty salon).

-Figure 38 Looking east along High Wiend
+Figure 53 Looking east along High Wiend